What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 After years of hiking with my kids and giving them my layers and food, I decided it was time to create THE LIST, affectionately known in our home as the Colorado Capsule Wardrobe.

-Steve Jobs was onto something with his basic black tshirt outfit.
+Steve Jobs was onto something with his basic black t-shirt outfit.
 On Colorado trails, start with basic layers and add or subtract depending on the season and trails you’re hiking.
-For a free printable packlist, click below.

-Essential hiking gear is critical for a great day of hiking Colorado Springs and surrounding trails.
-What you take on a hike regarding clothes can provide extra comfort and protection no matter the season.
+Knowing what things to bring on a hike is critical for a great day of hiking Colorado trails.
+Knowing what to take for a hike regarding clothes can provide extra comfort and protection no matter the season.

 Hike apparel for summer includes shorts, tanks and gaiters.